openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

-## Credential Offer Request {#issuance_initiation_request}
+## Credential Offer {#issuance_initiation_request}

 The Credential Issuer sends the request as a HTTP GET request or a HTTP redirect to the Credential Offer Endpoint URL defined in (#client-metadata).
-This request contains a single URI query parameter `credential_offer` that contains an Credential Offer object, which is a JSON object with the Credential Offer Request parameters.
+This request contains a single URI query parameter `credential_offer` that contains an Credential Offer object, which is a JSON object with the Credential Offer parameters.

 Credential Offer object may contain the following claims: